North Sydney Bears: New South Wales Cup

-In 2020, due to the Covid-19 pandemic, the Canterbury Cup NSW, Ron Massey Cup and Sydney Shield competitions were cancelled.
+In 2020, due to the COVID-19 pandemic, the Canterbury Cup NSW, Ron Massey Cup and Sydney Shield competitions were cancelled.
 North Sydney chose to join the temporary Presidents Cup competition which involved teams from country New South Wales and the Ron Massey Cup.
 North Sydney would eventually reach the preliminary final in the competition but were defeated by Glebe 26-6.

 In the 2022 NSW Cup season, North Sydney finished third on the table and qualified for the finals.
 North Sydney would be eliminated from the finals in straight sets losing to Penrith and Canterbury.
 On 8 November 2022, the Sydney Roosters announced that they would be ending their partnership deal with North Sydney at the end of the 2023 season.
-The Sydney Roosters revealed that they would be fielding their own team in the NSW Cup for 2023 and would still provide some contracted players to North Sydney as part of the agreement.
+The Sydney Roosters revealed that they would be fielding their own team in the NSW Cup for 2023 but would still provide some contracted players to North Sydney as part of the agreement.

+On 17 May 2023, North Sydney announced that they had agreed a two-year partnership with NRL club Melbourne starting in 2024.
+Throughout the two-year deal, Melbourne players will now be divided between three feeder clubs — the North Sydney side in the New South Wales Cup, as well as Queensland Cup sides Sunshine Coast Falcons and Brisbane Easts.

+In the 2023 NSW Cup, North Sydney claimed their first minor premiership since 2008 with two games to spare in the regular season.

+North Sydney would reach the 2023 NSW Cup grand final against South Sydney who they had lost against in the first week of the finals.
+In the grand final, North Sydney lead the match with only five minutes remaining before South Sydney scored a try to win 22-18.

+In November 2023, Jason Taylor left his position as North Sydney head coach to take up a role as Canterbury's new assistant head coach.
+The club then announced Pat Weisner as his replacement.

+In the 2024 NSW Cup season, North Sydney claimed their second consecutive minor premiership.

+Norths would eventually reach their second consecutive NSW Cup grand final and were favourites going into the game against fellow foundation club Newtown.
+However, North Sydney would lose the final 28-22.
+In the 2025 NSW Cup season, North Sydney could not replicate their form from the previous two seasons as they finished a 10th out of 13th on the table.

-The Bears have won eight premierships in reserve grade, making them the second most successful club currently participating in the competition.
-They last won a premiership in 1993, defeating Newcastle in the grand final 5-4.
+The Bears have won eight premierships in reserve grade, making them the fifth most successful club currently participating in the competition.
+They last won a premiership in 1993, defeating Newcastle in the grand final 5–4.
 The Bears have also been the only team to have participated in every season of reserve grade since the competition's inception in 1908.